Amelia Island: A Historical Coastal Gem in Northern Florida

 Featured below are some of the best activities and attractions in the region.
 This is by no means an all inclusive guide, but rather a few fun things to do on your first trip to the area.

-Fernandina Beach’s historic central point is home to individual restaurants, shops, and picturesque buildings.
-The tree-lined streets offer plenty of extra shade during the hot summer months.
+Fernandina Beach’s historic central point is home to local restaurants, shops, and picturesque buildings.
+The tree-lined streets make visiting tolerable during the hot summer months.
 Le Clos, a charming little French restaurant, is a great choice for a romantic evening out.
 Also be sure to pick up a freshly brewed local coffee at Amelia Island Coffee.

 There are many beautiful historic buildings in this downtown region.
 Take a look below at some examples of the beautiful architecture in the area.